DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Contact

-The Department for Education does not administer teacher training courses or appoint teachers, so we cannot help with individual applications to training providers or schools.
-You can [get support and advice with your application](#get-support-and-advice).
+If you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.

-However, if you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.
+For help with individual applications to training providers or schools, please [register with a teacher training adviser](https://adviser-getintoteaching.education.gov.uk/).
+Advisers can give you personalised support with your application.